 6. Personal Shopper

 Everyone is so busy these days that they don’t have time to go shopping for themselves.
-Many people are too busy to go grocery shopping or running errands.
+Many people are too busy to go grocery shopping or run errands.
 They would rather pay someone else to do it for them.

 As a personal shopper, you would be responsible for tasks like grocery shopping, picking up prescriptions, and dry cleaning.
 You would need to be organized and efficient in order to get the job done quickly.